EVOLUTION OF THE ROMAN ARMY

 The Phalanx Legion (753-300 BC)

-The Greek hoplite army emerged around 675 BC and by 600 BC the Etruscans had adopted its equipment (round shields and spears) and tactics (the tight phalanx formation).
-The Romans followed suit.
+Greek hoplite formations became popular around 675 BC, and by 600 BC the Etruscans had adopted hoplite equipment (round shields and spears) and tactics (a tight phalanx formation).

-- The 1st class (assessed at over 100,000 asses) consisted of 80 centuries of heavy infantry (plus 2 centuries of engineers) and 18 centuries of cavalry.
+- The 1st class (assessed at over 100,000 asses) consisted of 80 centuries of heavy infantry.
+Added to this class were 2 centuries of engineers.
 The infantry was equipped in the same manner as Greek hoplites with swords and spears and bronze shields (the round clipeus), breastplates, helmets, and greaves.

 - The 20 centuries of the 2nd class (assessed at 75,000 to 100,000 asses) were equipped as the 1st Class but with rectangular shields and no breastplates.